 ZenLedger automatically imports your transaction data from exchanges and wallets and pre-fills IRS Forms 8949 and 1040 Schedule D, which can dramatically cut down on tax preparation time and cost.

 Bitcoin and other cryptocurrency taxes can be challenging, but there are many new software solutions designed to simplify the process.
 In addition to automatically importing transactions and pre-filling tax forms, many solutions integrate with popular consumer tax prep software, such as TurboTax.

 The most common features to look for include:

 - Integrations: The software should integrate with all of the crypto exchanges and wallets that you use to import transactions, as well as the accounting software that you use to prepare your taxes if possible (e.g., TurboTax).

 - Important Forms: The software should automatically fill IRS Form 8949 and IRS Form 1040 Schedule D, which are the two common forms that you are required to file for crypto trading.
 In addition, the software may help you file FBAR and other regulatory requirements for international taxation.

 - Forks & Payments: The software should enable you to mark airdrop, forks, payments and other crypto events that could change your tax liability.

 - Tax Loss Harvesting: The software should help you determine if there’s an opportunity to harvest losses during the current tax year to help offset your tax liability.

 - CPA Integration: The software could enable a CPA to login and access the information if you decide to ultimately hire someone to help out on short notice.

-ZenLedger makes it easy to import cryptocurrency transactions, calculate gains and income, and auto-fill tax forms like IRS Form 8949 and Form 1040 Schedule D. You can even access advanced features like tax loss harvesting and CPA integration, and much more!
+ZenLedger makes it easy to import cryptocurrency transactions, calculate gains and income, and auto-fill tax forms like IRS Form 8949 and Form 1040 Schedule D with our bitcoin tax calculator.
+You can even access advanced features like tax loss harvesting and CPA integration, and much more!